cscorley/dissertation/chapters/5_combo/2_results.md

 0.01$), indicating a difference between configurations for each task.
 Likewise, the Friedman test for each individual system shows significance for both FLT ($p < 0.01$) and DIT ($p < 0.01$), with two exceptions.
-The two non-significant exceptions were \mahout DIT task with $p=0.4802$ and \tika DIT task with $p=0.0578$.
+The two non-significant exceptions were \mahout FLT task with $p=0.4802$ and \tika DIT task with $p=0.0578$.

 A post-hoc test was conducted using Wilcoxon rank-sum test with Holm correction for each possible configuration pairing (105 tests).
-For FLT of all subject systems, 49 pairs were statistically significant at $p<0.01$.
-For DIT of all subject systems, 86 pairs were statistically significant at $p<0.01$.
+For combined effectiveness measures of all subject systems, 49 pairs were statistically significant at $p<0.01$ for the FLT task.
+Similarly, for the DIT task, combined results of all subject systems contains 86 pairs that are statistically significant at $p<0.01$.

+\todo{output these wilcoxon values to the friedman results tables? they're just counts.}

 <!--